duffco89/Project-Tracker-2/README.rst

 Rebuilding the App.
 ------------------------

-PJTK2 was built as a standard applicaiton can be rebuild for distrubition following the instructions found here:
+PJTK2 was built as a standard application can be rebuild for distribution following the instructions found here:

 https://docs.djangoproject.com/en/2.2/intro/reusable-apps/